mehulagg/gitlab_test/doc/development/fe_guide/vue.md

 ### Mixing Vue and jQuery

-- Mixing Vue and jQuery is not recommended.
+- It is not recommended mixing Vue and jQuery.
-- If you need to use a specific jQuery plugin in Vue, [create a wrapper around it](https://vuejs.org/v2/examples/select2.html).
+- It is not recommended addiing new jQuery events for Vue to interact with jQuery.
 - It is acceptable for Vue to listen to existing jQuery events using jQuery event listeners.
-- It is not recommended to add new jQuery events for Vue to interact with jQuery.
+- If you need to use a specific jQuery plugin in Vue, [create a wrapper around it](https://vuejs.org/v2/examples/select2.html).

 ## Style guide